 I probably have a different viewpoint about this subject from that of many other riding coaches.
-My viewpoint comes about from teaching a lot of adults (usually those that are returning after a long break or learning from scratch).
+My viewpoint comes about from teaching many adults (usually those returning after a long break or learning from scratch).

-The notion that riding without stirrups is a good idea comes from the traditional background of riding instruction that is very much military-based (and still prevails today).
+The idea that riding without stirrups is a good idea comes from the traditional background of riding instruction that is very much military-based (and still prevails today).

-In the military, young recruits were (and probably still are) put on the lunge and made to trot around without stirrups.
+In the military, young recruits were (and probably still are) put on the lunge and made to trot around without stirrups for long periods of time.
 This is a 'trial by fire' method of instruction.
-After many falls they (usually) eventually learned 'to stick on' and ride after a fashion.
-Later, some would become good riders, but some would learn to hate riding and give up at the first opportunity.
+After many falls they (usually) learned 'to stick on' and ride after a fashion.
+Later, some would go on to become good riders, but some would learn to hate riding and give up at the first opportunity.

-Yes, this method worked but it is not efficient (or humane).
-If adults that are not in the military are taught in this gung-ho fashion there are a lot of dropouts understandably and not surprisingly.
-It is not good for horse welfare either.
+Yes, this method worked, but it is not efficient (or humane) or good for horse welfare.
+If adults that are not in the military are taught in this gung-ho fashion, there are a lot of dropouts understandably and not surprisingly.

-Don't get me wrong, as a youngster, I rode for a huge amount of time without stirrups and without a saddle in fact.
+As a youngster, I rode for a huge amount of time without stirrups and without a saddle in fact.
 And this benefitted me enormously.
-But that is because as a youngster you are usually able to relax and move with the horse without too much thought (without overthinking things as adults tend to do).
+But that is because as a youngster you are usually able to relax and move with the horse without too much thought.
+Younger riders do not tend to 'overthink' things as adults tend to do.